DMREF-networks/Network_Spectrum_with_QGLAB/README.md

   3 - SpectrumScript.m is moved into the Quantum-Graphs-master directory.

 For additional information on the QGLAB software, please see the associated publication: https://doi.org/10.1137/23M1627729. \
-For the definitions of the tesselation types, network boundary types, point pattern types, etc., please see the associated manuscript (DOI TBD).
+For the definitions of the tesselation types, network border schemes, point pattern types, etc., please see the associated manuscript (DOI TBD).

 ## To run from the command line using sbatch
 sbatch QGLAB.cmd conf N tess bdry name equi p1 p2